GaijinEntertainment/DagorEngine/_docs/source/dagor-tools/impostor-baker/impostor_baker.md

   - **`disabled`**: never generate or modify these files;
   - **`dont_replace`**: generate `.folder.blk` if it doesn't exist;
   - **`replace`** (default value): always generate or replace existing.
+- `voxelOnly`: bake only voxel impostors.
+- `flatOnly`: bake only flat impostors.
+- `force_rebake`: rebake assets even if they weren't changed.

 If the assets or packs options are set, only those assets will be generated.
 Otherwise all supported assets (rendinst which have an `impostor{}` block).
 If